-The Investment Officer(s) or adviser will maintain a list of authorized broker/dealers, financial institutions, money market mutual funds and local government investment pools offering to engage in an investment transaction with the City (Appendix B).
-An annual review of the services provided, financial condition and registrations of these firms will be conducted by the Finance Director and a list of firms submitted to Council for approval at least once a year.
+The Investment Officer(s) or adviser will maintain a list of authorized broker/dealers, financial institutions, money market mutual funds and local government investment pools offering to engage in an investment transaction with the City.
+An annual review of the services provided, financial condition and registrations of these firms will be conducted by the Chief Financial Officer and a list of firms submitted to Council for approval at least once a year.
 [2256.005]

 Broker/dealers may include "primary" dealers as defined by the New York Federal Reserve or regional dealers.
+Financial institutions shall be qualified public depositories as designated by state law.

-All firms desiring to provide investment recommendations to or conduct transactions with the City must complete and execute a Policy Certification (Appendix A) before any transaction.
+All firms desiring to transact investment transactions with the City must complete the City's internal questionnaire and execute a Policy Certification (Appendix A) before any transaction.
 A current audited financial statement is required to be on file for each firm.
 Should the City contract with an external investment advisor to execute the City's investment strategy, including the negotiation and execution of investment transactions, the advisor shall be responsible for conducting appropriate due diligence and providing a list of its approved broker/dealers not less than annually.
 In addition, a managing officer of the investment advisory firm shall sign the City's written certification, which shall be included as part of the investment advisory contract.